-This chapter describes how to use the Vantage Workflow Portal.
-Workflow Portal is designed for workflow management and provides features that are not available in Vantage Workflow Designer.
+This chapter describes how to use Vantage Workflow Portal.
+Workflow Portal is a userconfigurable program, designed specifically for media process management.

-Vantage Workflow Portal features are provided in two programs, a Windows program and a Web application.
-The Workflow Portal Windows program, which is called the Workflow Portal Windows client, provides optimum performance and a larger feature set.
-The Workflow Portal Web application, which is called the Workflow Portal Web client, provides most of the same features as the Windows client and enables platformindependent operation from any computer with a Web browser and a network or Internet connection to a Vantage domain.
+Workflow Portal is provided as a Windows program and a Web application.
+The Workflow Portal Windows program (called Workflow Portal Windows client), provides optimum performance and the full feature set.
+The Web application, which is called the Workflow Portal Web client, provides most of the features as the Windows client and enables platform-independent operation from any computer with a Web browser and a network or Internet connection to a Vantage domain.

-The following topics introduce and describe Vantage Workflow Portal:
+The following topics introduce and describe Workflow Portal:

-- Vantage Workflow Portal Overview
+- Workflow Portal Overview

 - Understanding Workflow Portal Configurations

 - Workflow Design Guidelines

 - Starting a Workflow Portal Session

-- Using Vantage Workflow Portal Controls
+- Using Workflow Portal Controls

 - Managing Jobs with Workflow Portal

 - Changing or Reloading a Configuration

 - Deleting Binders from a Catalog

 - Troubleshooting Workflow Portal

-Most of the Vantage Workflow Portal topics apply to both the Workflow Portal clients.
+Most of the Workflow Portal topics apply to both the Workflow Portal clients.
 When a topic applies to only one client, it is noted in that topic.

 Note: For information on starting and stopping Workflow Portal, Vantage Web client requirements, starting and stopping Web clients, changing domains, user names and passwords, and other basic topics, see Vantage Program Management.

-Note: When using Workflow Portal on Windows Server 2008, you might have problems minimizing windows you have maximized by dragging them to the top of your monitor.
+When using Workflow Portal on Windows Server 2008, you might have problems minimizing windows you have maximized by dragging them to the top of your monitor.
 To disable the AeroSnap feature, open Control Panel > Ease of Access Center > Change how your mouse works, and check Prevent windows from being automatically arranged when moved to the edge of the screen.

-Vantage Workflow Portal Overview
+Workflow Portal Overview